 Heartworms and Cats

 Heartworm infestation does not get the same amount of attention in cats as it does in dogs.
 There are several reasons for this discrepancy including cats’ built-in resistance to the parasites, limited diagnostic testing and symptoms that often don’t point to heartworms.
-Cats who have coughing are often diagnosed with asthma, in part because of the difficulty in determining if heartworms are the true reason.
+Cats that have coughing are often diagnosed with asthma, in part because of the difficulty in determining if heartworms are the true reason.
 At Shackleford Road Veterinary Clinic, we use a variety of diagnostic tools to determine the condition of your feline friend.

-To learn more about heartworms, visit the Heart Worm Society.
+To learn more about heartworms, visit the Heartworm Society.